Bbanez/catan/README.md

 _Graph 2 - Nodes relative to Tiles_

-If we do this, absolute Node position can be calulated like this:
+If we do this, absolute Node position can be calculated like this:

 $$
 \begin{align}
 N_x = T_x + n_x \\
 N_y = T_y\times2 + n_y